eeuunnjjiii/DA_study/1st_week/Readme.md

 FROM table_name
 WHERE column_name BETWEEN value1 AND value2;

-## 예시
+-- 예시
 SELECT * FROM Products
 WHERE Price BETWEEN 10 AND 20;

 SELECT * FROM Products
-WHERE Price NOT BETWEEN 10 AND 20; ##10-20이 아닌 값
+WHERE Price NOT BETWEEN 10 AND 20; --10-20이 아닌 값

 SELECT * FROM Products
-WHERE ProductName BETWEEN 'Carnarvon Tigers' AND 'Mozzarella di Giovanni' ## ORDER BY ProductName;
+WHERE ProductName BETWEEN 'Carnarvon Tigers' AND 'Mozzarella di Giovanni' --문자열 ORDER BY ProductName;
 ```